 Firstly, it’s crucial to define and list the features your project needs.
 Their number and complexity are among the most critical factors.

 Next, don’t forget about the tech stack dilemma.
-There are numerous technologies, so you need to ensure that the chosen one is suitable for your product’s features.
+There are numerous technologies, so you must ensure that the chosen one is suitable for your product’s features.
 Besides, the framework should be future-proof and have a sufficient developers’ community.
 Otherwise, you may face maintenance and support challenges that negatively affect your budget.

 And finally, don’t underestimate third-party integrations.
 The project’s cost will vary depending on their number and implementation complexity.
 In addition, integrated apps, social networks, and other systems may require extra effort regarding your product’s security and performance.